-Following is a list of the distinguished authors and illustrators who have committed to attend this year’s Festival.
-It is an honor to welcome them to Warwick!
+Following is a list of the distinguished authors and illustrators who attended the 2018 Festival.
+It was an honor to welcome them to Warwick!
+Check back here as we update the list for 2019.

 |AUTHOR NAME||FEATURED BOOK SYNOPSIS||BIOGRAPHY & HONORS|